glesica/intro-to-elixir/slides.md

 %{1 => 2, 2 => 4, 3 => 6}
 iex(4)> d[1]
 2

+# Elixir syntax - maps (cont'd)

+We can have mixed type keys, but we use the fat arrow syntax in that case.
+We can also pattern match on them to pull out specific values.

 iex(5)> r = %{:name => "George", "lastname" => "Lesica"}
 %{:name => "George", "lastname" => "Lesica"}
 iex(6)> r["lastname"]